Last updated: January 6, 2025

 Overfeeding, especially with rich pastures, can lead to obesity and related health problems.
 (Oklahoma State University Extension) (What Does a Horse Eat?
 A Simple Guide to Feeding Horses).

-Myth 9: All Dewormers are the Same
+Myth 9: All Dewormers Work the Same Way

 Fact: Not all dewormers are the same.
 It’s essential to use different deworming products to effectively target various types of worms.
 Rotating dewormers based on fecal egg counts and veterinary advice ensures that you target the specific parasites present in your horse.
 Overuse or incorrect use of dewormers can lead to parasite resistance, making treatments less effective (UGA Extension) (How Do I Know If My Horse Needs Worming?
 10 Signs).